yiliu1237/hw02-jellyfish/README.md

 The organs were created using basic geometry primitives combined with noise-based deformations and copy-to-points workflows.
 They were placed inside the bell using a scatter-and-align setup, and animated with slight noise offsets to simulate motion.

 ### Tentacles
-Tentacles were generated using curves and simulated with Houdini’s wire dynamics system.
+Tentacles were generated using curves and simulated with Houdini's wire dynamics system.
 The setup includes a hair generation network with constraints at the root and motion driven by turbulence forces.
-The simulation was cached using a **File Cache** node for playback and rendering.
+The simulation was cached using a File Cache node for playback and rendering.

 ### Stones, Corals, and Environment Elements
 Stone meshes and background elements were imported from external sources to enrich the final scene and give context to the jellyfish’s movement.